• Skip to main content

 Process of shaping, folding and dividing cherry scone dough.

-8. Cut the dough in half and shape into two discs.
-Using a bench scraper or a sharp knife, cut the dough in two.
-(Image 11 & 12)
+STEP 8.
+Shape it into two discs.
+Using a bench scraper or a sharp knife, cut the cherry scone dough in two (Images 11 & 12).

-Shape each half into a round disc, flour your hands if you need to help shape it.
-Flatten the disc until its 2 cm (1-inch) thick.
-(Image 13 & 14)
+Shape each half into a round disc.
+Flour your hands if you need to help shape it.
+Flatten the disc until it's 2 cm (1 inch) thick (Images 13 & 14).

 Prepare the cherry scones for baking